flutter/website/src/content/platform-integration/android/call-jetpack-apis.md

 <?code-excerpt path-base="platform_integration"?>

-Flutter apps running on Android can always make use of the latest APIs, the first day they are released on Android, no matter what.
+Flutter apps running on Android can always make use of the latest APIs on the first day they are released on Android, no matter what.
 This page outlines available ways to invoke Android-specific APIs.